hjdhjd/homebridge-unifi-protect/docs/Troubleshooting.md

 13:57:08.547542 IP 192.168.2.16.59594 > 192.168.0.55.62642: UDP, length 120
 ```

 The ports will correspond to those seen in the `ffmpeg` command if you turn on verbose logging.
 If you are seeing no entries then chances are you have firewall or routing issues.
 If you are seeing entries, but no video is streaming, then this is likely that the Home App is not expecting the *source IP* to be what it is.
 In the above case, even though the only ***advertised*** port was the "other" ethernet, it was not arriving via that route.
-Changing the advertisment to match fixed this and video started working.
+Changing the advertisment to match should fix this.

 ### <A NAME="video"></A>Video Streaming
 There are lots of things that can go wrong with video streaming, unfortunately.
 I want to start by providing a bit of background on how streaming actually works in HomeKit, homebridge and this plugin before getting into where things can break.